 5. Plaque Buildup

-Plaque is the sticky substance that forms on teeth constantly and needs to be removed by brushing of the teeth.
+Plaque is a sticky substance that forms on teeth constantly and needs to be removed by brushing the teeth.

 It’s very important not to let plaque buildup because this leads to damage of the teeth causing tooth decay, cavities, and bad breath.

 When plaque builds up, it becomes tartar that cannot be removed using a toothbrush and flossing.
 This tartar accumulating on the gum line leads to bleeding gums and eventually causes gingivitis.

 Plaque buildup causes the teeth to be sensitive by eroding the enamel as more and more of it builds up.
 To prevent teeth sensitivity caused by plaque buildup, you need to brush your teeth and floss often.